NitinNair89/RandomQuotesMachine/README.md

 # RandomQuotesMachine

 # LIVE
-Access the link below to see how it works: https://nitinnair89.github.io/RandomQuotesMachine/
+Access the link to see how it works: https://nitinnair89.github.io/RandomQuotesMachine/

 # ABOUT